adangert/JoustMania/README.md

 * JoustMania comes with a single classical music piece
 * Play your own music, by copying it into the respective folders: /audio/(Joust, Zombie, Commander)/music/
 * WAV files currently supported
+* All music and audio can be disabled by changing `audio = False` in joustconfig.ini, this will also disable tempo sensitivity changes for each game mode

 # Game Rules and Variants
 * Keep your controller still while trying to jostle others.